emontzkajnl/livability/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 = Can I get any demo data or sample files for testing the import? =

-Get [example CSV files from here to start testing import](https://www.smackcoders.com/blog/wordpress-ultimate-csv-importer-csv-sample-files-and-updates.html?utm_source=web&utm_campaign=readme&utm_medium=wp_org) with WP Ultimate CSV Importer.
+Get [example CSV files from here to start testing import](https://www.smackcoders.com/blog/wordpress-ultimate-csv-importer-csv-sample-files-and-updates.html?utm_source=web&utm_campaign=readme&utm_medium=wp_org) with CSV Import.

-= Why can't I import all WordPress demo content? =

-There may be 2 possible cases
-1. The plugin supports zip uploads.
-There may be unsupported file types in the zip file, it should have XML or CSV files.
-2. The uploaded XML or CSV file contains errors or is not properly validated.

 = WordPress posts not showing after import, Why and how to fix this? =